futuregrid/manual/doc/source/genesis.rst

 The Windows installer is an executable named XCG-Installer.exe.
-Simply run it like any other executable (e.g. double-clicking) and follow the steps here in answering the installation questions.
+Simply run it like any other executable (e.g. double-clicking) and follow the steps below to answer the installation questions.

 Note that currently, the GenesisII software is only tested for Windows XP.
 However, our early experience with Windows 7 (and Vista)